lux4rd0/kasa-collector/README.md

 `KASA_COLLECTOR_DEBUG_CURL` - OPTIONAL

-Outputs additional logging specific to the curl command to persist data to InfluxDB.
+Outputs additional logging specific to the curl commands to persist data to InfluxDB.
 Defaults to false.

 - true
 - false